treaz/springboot-webapp-seed/readme.md

 This collection can be imported into Postman to see all the requests and their payloads.

-* POST /register - (public) allows user registration (without email verification).
+* POST /register - (public) allows userProfile registration (without email verification).
 * POST /authenticate - (public) authentication (using JWT), returns the auth token string
-* GET /account - allows user to see account balance and current transactions
+* GET /account - allows userProfile to see account balance and current transactions
-* POST /topup - allows user to transfer money to their own account
+* POST /topup - allows userProfile to transfer money to their own account
-* POST /transfer - allow user to transfer money to another existing user
+* POST /transfer - allow userProfile to transfer money to another existing userProfile
   * transferring money to self is not allowed,
   * transfer of sum bigger that current account balance is not allowed
   * transferring money to non-existing account is not allowed